Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 Immediately after his last premiere on March 1 at the Deutsches Theater (Hofmannsthal’s “Das Salzburger Große Welttheater”), Max Reinhardt leaves Berlin and will never return to Nazi Germany.
 He died in 1943 in New York.
 In April, the “Große Schauspielhaus” had to close for financial reasons.

-On January 8, renamed by the new operator – Goebbels Reich Propaganda Ministry and the ‘German Labour Front (DAF)’ – into the “Theater of the People”.
+On January 8, renamed by the new operator – Goebbels Reich Propaganda Ministry and the ‘German Labour Front (DAF)’ – into the “Theatre of the People”.
 After failures with “proper art” recourse is taken to the operetta.
 Paul Lincke’s “Frau Luna” is making a comeback and enjoys 400 sold-out shows.
 In 1936, it becomes a venue for major performances hosted by the Nazi organisation “Kraft durch Freude” (“Strength through Joy”) during the Olympic Games in Berlin.

 Some of the building’s interior architecture is regarded as “degenerate art”, so portions are dismantled and rebuilt by Hans Poezig (in particular, the dome and stalactites in the hall).